marthinwurer/gcmiipy/README.md

 2. Define needed states, required global constants, and model constants.

+3. find all PDEs and determine how they will be discretized.

-2. Set initial conditions and boundary conditions
+4. Set initial conditions and boundary conditions

-3. do timestep and return new state
+5. do timestep and return new state

-4. log state if needed
+6. log state if needed

-5. go to 3 if not in final state
+7. go to 3 if not in final state

 So, we need initial conditions, a final state test, a state definition, boundary conditions, and logging.